Big data, care personalisation and market consolidation: what’s in store for 2023

 We expect NHS organisations to continue to accelerate their digital transformation this year, finding new ways to mobilise data or at the very least, begin to embrace it.
 At least that’s what Andy Meiner, Chief Revenue Officer, ReStart said: “The last of the paper-based acute trusts will either be digitised or have a funded plan for digitisation in 2023.”

 However, data liquidity, quality, and governance will all need to be improved before it’s real value can be unlocked.
 Interoperability, the effective use of an organization’s data, will see its importance grow as trusts seek to unify data from diverse formats and locations allowing them to maximize value and overcome the significant challenges posed by gathering data from different sources.
-Paula Ridd, General Manager, Altera Digital Health UK agrees, saying that: “For 2023, I expect these plans [for interoperability] to mature, and for establishing ways to share data safely and efficiently to be a top priority for healthcare organisations.”
+Paula Ridd, General Manager, Altera Digital Health UK agrees, saying that: “For 2023, I expect these plans to mature, and for establishing ways to share data safely and efficiently to be a top priority for healthcare organisations.”

 Patient experience and patient centred care